What are the Biggest Challenges of Online Education Today?

 3. Digital Literacy and Technical Issues

-- % of teachers feel they are not well equipped to adequately apply these tools competently in the class.
+Many teachers still feel they are not well-equipped to apply these tools competently in the class.
 Such a skill gap prevents them from exploiting the digital learning environment to benefit students.
+Furthermore, a lack of explicit policies or guidelines for eLearning systems often results in inconsistency in the digital learning environment.

 A bigger problem is the constant technical issues faced by both teachers and students on these platforms.
 Problems in online classes often require technical support to rectify, causing frequent disruptions in the learning flow.